M-Colley/pedsumo/README.md

 <img src="resources/IMAGES/screenshot_dv.png"  width="90%" height="20%">

 ### Using the Command Line
 The command line is primarily useful for the looping functionality (if you want to simulate a scenario several times in a row automatically).
-Note that the command line runs simulations to timestep 3600 (1 hour in the real world) by default if not defined otherwise in the simulated scenario's `.sumocfg` file.
+Note that the command line runs simulations to timestep 3600 (1 hour in the real world) by default if not specified.

 In order to use the command line, execute main.py using Python 3 (the `python` command can be, if configured, also `python3`):
 ```console